zzuse/iTerm2fromFinder/README.md

 # iTerm2fromFinder
 Alfred workflow which launch iTerm2 and change dir to the window Finder working on.
+Also execute commands.

 # Motivation